Why Seoul Day Trips Feel Repetitive After Day 3 (Most Travelers Miss This)

 This is often when travelers realize their Seoul trip feels rushed — even though they are seeing completely different places.

 The problem is rarely where you are going.
+It is how each day is structured.

 It might happen on a crowded evening train.